 Your Internet service provider may not assign your device a static IP address based on your agreement with them.
 It can either be IPv4 or IPv6.
 It is best suited for hosting a server, accessing devices from an external source, or maintaining communication streams.

 Using a Static IP Address on your internet network

 Your ISP always assigns a public IP address to your Wi-Fi router.
 Then, the router assigns private IP addresses to all connected devices.
 The websites and pages you visit online can only check your public IP address.

 When you type “What is my IP” on Google, it will show your public IP address assigned to your router by the ISP.
 However, if you are using a VPN for some reason, then the IP address will be assigned by the VPN provider.

 The public IP address remains the same on every device.
 See below.

 On a desktop computer:

 Private IP addresses are assigned to devices on the home Internet network.
 For instance, if there are three connected devices, then there will be a different private IP address assigned to each device.

 Private IP addresses are also numbers that have specific ranges.
-If you are using your home Internet network, private IP addresses might fall between 192.168.1.x or 192.168.2.x or so on (but could also be on a 172.16.x.x or 10.x.x.x range).
+If you use your home Internet network, private IP addresses might fall between 192.168.1.x or 192.168.2.x or so on (but could also be in a 172.16.x.x or 10.x.x.x range).
 Also, the Internet router has an internal IP address, which might be 192.168.0.1.
 In this way, the router assigns IP addresses between 192.168.0.2 to 192.168.0.254, but this does depend on your router network settings (and can be changed to one of the other networks as mentioned above ranges).

-2 Reasons Why You Need a Static Private IP Address
+2 reasons why you need a static Private IP Address